db0/godot-card-game-framework/tutorial/QUICKSTART.md

 ## Addendum 1: How Is Babby Formed?

 If you're wondering how the Initial cards you see starting in the deck are added, this is all defined inside `res://src/custom/Board.gd`.
-Inside `ready()` you'll find a call to `load_test_cards()` which loads the deck with a random selection of cards among all those defined.
-This is why your `Tutorial Creature` magically appeared in the deck without you having to do anything special.
+Inside `_ready()` you'll find a call to `load_test_cards()` which loads the deck with a random selection of cards among all those defined.
+This is why your `Tutorial Creature` magically appeared in the deck without you having to do anything else after defining it.
 Your game should of course include some logic in creating, storing and loading decks instead of relying on random chance.
-But this is currently outsided the scope of this framework.
+But this is currently outsided the scope of this framework (at this point).

 ## Addendum 2: Core Concepts